China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/KG/README.md

 ## Introduction

-what kinds of semantics in our schemas
+what kinds of semantics in our KGs

 ## Statistics